percona/postgres/contrib/pg_tde/documentation/docs/release-notes/beta2.md

 !!! important

     This version of Percona Transparent Data Encryption extension **is not recommended for production environments yet**.
-We encourage you to test it and [give your feedback](https://forums.percona.com/c/postgresql/pg-tde-transparent-data-encryption-tde/82).
+We encourage you to test it and [give your feedback :octicons-link-external-16:](https://forums.percona.com/c/postgresql/pg-tde-transparent-data-encryption-tde/82).

     This will help us improve the product and make it production-ready faster.